Making a Starter

 Making a starter culture to increase the quantity of yeast pitched into a particular beer is a great way to assure consistent results.
 If you are brewing a high gravity beer (greater than 1.065 original gravity) or a lager that will be fermented cold then you need to increase your pitch rate by pitching more packages of yeast or making a starter culture.

-For a determination of appropriate pitch rates please see the Pitch Rates section in the Technical Information section of this website.
+For a determination of appropriate pitch rates please see the Pitch Rates section in the Home Enthusiast Fermentation Center.

 The two main factors associated with controlling the level of cell growth in fermentations are sterol content in cell membranes and amount of sugar available.